frederic-perez/AmE-dictionary/data/dictionary.md

 __spinet piano__ :camera:
 __spinnaker__ _n_
 __spinning wheel__ _n_ A small domestic hand-driven or foot-driven machine for spinning yarn or thread.
-__spin one’s wheels__ _idiom_ :two: Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_
 __spinouts__
 __spinster__ _n_ :two::hammer:
 __spiny lobsters__ :camera: